QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Forms

-Forms aren't something that you can use without a server, but at least since they are rendered using HTML, then you can show one in your website.
+Forms aren't something that you can use without a server, but at least since they are rendered using HTML, then you can show one on your website.
 I haven't tested, but you may be able to use [formspree](https://formspree.io/) to handle your forms (without PHP).

 Basically, you will enter data into fields (such as a name in a textField).
-You will give a name to each field, so that when the form is submitted, the server know what this value is supposed to be.
-You will add a label to each field, so that the user know what value the field is supposed to take.
+You will give a name to each field, so that when the form is submitted, the server knows what this value is supposed to be.
+You will add a label to each field, so that the user knows what value the field is supposed to take.

 <details class="border-dark border px-3 py-2">
 <summary>Example (code)</summary>